dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 Here, ``<scope>`` refers to the sub-area under *Process Data* where the workflows are organized (e.g., ``_user`` or ``_custom``). ``<workflow_group>`` corresponds to the name of the workflow group, and ``My Workflow`` is the  name of the desired workflow.
-Since each workflow consists of a root task, the workflow itself is represented by a task that manages the subordinate tasks and calculators.
-Like all data objects in the project's data tree, tasks and calculators are based on the type :py:class:`GtObject`, which provides read and write access to their properties.

-To start workflows directly from the Python Console, the project object provides the method :py:meth:`GtProject.runProcess`.
-It expects the name of a task that serves as a starting point of a workflow.
-In GTlab, each direct child of a ``<workflow_group>`` represents such a workflow starting point.
-The names of these workflows can be found in the :ref:`Processes/Calculators Dock <label_section_processdock>`, where each workflow appears as a top-level item in the tree view.
+To start a workflow directly from the Python Console, the project object provides the method :py:meth:`GtProject.runProcess`.
+It expects the name of a task that serves as the starting point of the workflow.
+In GTlab, each direct child of a ``<workflow_group>`` represents such a starting task.
+The names of these workflows are listed in the :ref:`Processes/Calculators Dock <label_section_processdock>`, where each workflow appears as a top-level item in the tree view.

 .. code-block:: python